-With Sidelifters that traverse to handle different container sizes, lifting is only permitted when the crane modules are placed into the set lift positions.
+With Sidelifters that traverse to handle different container sizes, lifting is only permitted when the crane modules are placed into the correct lift positions as defined by the crane stops.

 Lifting lugs are left hand and right hand and must be used in their correct positions.

-Ensure that lugs are fitted according to the instructions in this manual: Lifting Lug Instructions (on page 21).
+Ensure that lugs are fitted according to the instructions in the manual Lifting Lug Instructions (on page 38).